 After a fun night with friends, you wave goodbye and head to your car.
 Once you settle in and click your seatbelt, a feeling overwhelms you: you feel lonely.
-This is weird because...you definitely just got done hanging out with people you like.
+And it's the most curious thing because... you just left an amazing group of friends!

 We surveyed 400 women and asked if they’ve ever felt lonely even though they have friends.
-98% of these women said, “YES.”
-120 of these women went a step further and provided reasons why they felt lonely in their friendships.
+Surprisingly, 98% of these women said, “YES.”
+Then 120 of the women surveyed provided specific reasons why they felt lonely in their friendships.

 Today, we’re sharing the top 5 reasons why women like you are saying they are lonely in their friendships.
 We’ll also provide tangible tips to address each one, so you can experience those feelings of loneliness less often and have more satisfying friendships.